Ever since Valve announced the new portable Steam Deck, gamers want to know if you can run Steam VR games on it. In this guide, we take a look at:

 Valve has acknowledged that it made the Deck for hardware gamers who expect the best.
 The directional joystick is developed for long gaming sessions.
 It has fixed drift issues plagued by other mobile gaming systems so that you get high quality gameplay.

 Steam Deck Technical Specifications

 The Steam Deck runs a custom AMD Accelerated Processing Unit (APU).
-An APU has a CPU (processor) and GPU (graphics) integrated on a single chip, similar to how the Oculus Quest 2 features the Qualcomm XR2.
+An APU has a CPU (processor) and GPU (graphics) integrated on a single chip, similar to how the Meta Quest 3 and 2 features the Qualcomm XR2.

 The AMD APU in the Steam Deck is Zen 2 CPU architecture, originally unveiled in 2019.